-- Use financial aid dollars as both incentive (encouraging students to make the right choices) and support (enabling them to make the right choices) - Make programs and policies simple, transparent, and predictable - Size the awards for maximum impact (e.g. do not leave some students with huge gaps in order to give others "full rides") - Target students whose outcome is most likely to change (not necessarily the poorest or the most meritorious) as a result of the investment
+- Use financial aid dollars as both incentive (encouraging students to do things that are in their own long-term interests) and support (enabling them to do those things) - Make programs and policies simple, transparent, and predictable - Size the awards for maximum impact; narrow the biggest gaps left after other resources are maximized - Target students whose outcome is most likely to change (not necessarily the poorest or the most meritorious) as a result of the investment

 More than the vast majority of other states, Washington is already doing all of these things and is a leader for others to follow.
 Yet the preliminary gap analysis illustrated in the appendix shows there are some degree pathways and some students for whom significant gaps in affordability remain after reasonable assumptions about available resources are taken into account.
-The largest gaps are most likely to be an obstacle to progress and completion, and focusing available financial aid funds on those gaps
+The largest gaps are most likely to be an obstacle to progress and completion, and focusing available financial aid funds on those gaps.